 Naho Iguchi is NION’s Chief Community Catalyst.
-She tells us her personal story about community design and the NION project.
+She tells us about her path to community design and the project.

 A fundamental phenomena of human behavior